I've been a film buff since childhood, and I love writing about and reviewing my favorites.

-Frightmare will probably work best for those of us who grew up watching cheap horror movies like this on late night cable back in the '80s.
+Frightmare will probably work best for those of us who grew up watching cheap horror movies like this on late-night cable back in the '80s.
 "Modern Horror" fans will doubtlessly find Frightmare incredibly slow moving and goofy, but if you came of age in that magical decade, however, you may get a blast of nostalgia.
-Fans of Jeffrey ("Re-Animator") Combs may also want to check it out, since the future Dr. Herbert West makes his movie debut here as one of the unlucky film students.
+Fans of horror icon Jeffrey ("Re-Animator") Combs may also want to check it out, since the future Dr. Herbert West makes his scary-movie debut here as one of the unlucky film students.

-I will advise readers to avoid copies of this film on the cheap-o EastWestDVD label, which was paired with Roy Ward's "Vault of Horror" and sold at dollar stores, because the picture and sound on that release is absolutely terrible.
+I will advise readers to avoid the version of this film released on the cheap-o EastWestDVD label, which was paired with Roy Ward's "Vault of Horror" and sold at dollar stores, because the picture and sound on that release were absolutely terrible.
 However, I revisited the film recently via Amazon Prime and was glad to see that the copy being streamed there was much better quality, which made the film much more enjoyable the second time around.

 I'm told that the rights to Frightmare are currently held by the fine folks at Troma Films (home of the Toxic Avenger), which seems appropriate.
 If you're a Troma kind of person, then Frightmare should be right up your alley.